 - There is a dire need to encourage people to use electric vehicles and to use renewable energy resources.
 This will reduce the burden on foreign exchange reserves as well as leads us towards eco-friendly living.

-If the crude oil prices are increased in the coming days, there will be a huge burden on people whether they own a vehicle or not.
-Because high fuel prices increase the cost of transport and thereby increases the price of consumer goods.
+Due to the high fuel prices, there will be a huge burden on people whether they own a vehicle or not.
+Because high fuel prices increase the cost of transport and thereby increases the prices of consumer goods.
 To avoid that situation, the government needs to work on reforms in petroleum pricing.

 What is your opinion on this topic?
 Express your thoughts in the comment section below.
 Subscribe to our blog to read answers to trending GD topics.